7.29.2011

 bought, they will donate a pair to a child in need.
 Incredible, right?

-Wayfarers, (a possibly a fedora!) and you've created a super easy, comfortable, and complete look that's great for going to class or studying at a coffee shop.
+Over the past two years, we've collected several pairs, and they have become our catch-all shoe option because they go with...well...just about everything.
+Try gingham or even burlap TOMS paired with a pair of gray skinny Levi's jeans (not too tight), a white v-neck, and a pair of Ray-Ban Wayfarers, (a possibly a fedora!) and you've created a super easy, comfortable, and complete look that's great for going to class or studying at a coffee shop.
 You could also opt for the Cordones which are essentially TOMS with laces.
 For a informal outdoor wedding, try the Linen Pinstripe Cordones, nice jeans or casual slim fit light blue pants, white oxford, and a simple chambray tie from J.Crew.
 The look is sophisticated yet

 effortless.

-es offer a few different shoe options other than the classics and cordons, but you'll have to check them out online.
+TOMS does offer a few different shoe options other than the classics and cordons, but you'll have to check them out online.
 I want to keep to those specifically for this post.
 Hopefully, you'll give them a try and love them!
 I really cannot express how much we love

 these shoes!

 Update: I just became aware two days ago that TOMS is now selling sunglasses as well.
-I want need the Wayfarer style.
+Iwant need the Wayfarer style.
 In tortoise.
 NEED!

 7.14.2011